iodigital-com/io-technology/data/blog/how-do-i-build-a-component-library/monorepo-semver-package-registry.md

 You’ve set up a monorepo that uses Yarn Workspaces to handle dependency management.
 Next, you use Changeset to help with the versioning of components.
 Finally, you’ve published the separate packages to your private package registry.

+## Next steps

 That’s already starting to look like a nice setup.
 The packages have no real code in there yet.
-Next, we are going to set up our front-end framework and Storybook.
+In the next article, we are going to set up our front-end framework and Storybook.